-Land-Use and Built Form to encourage appropriate uses, building orientation, height, scale and entrances.
-Buildings should be oriented toward waterways through front doors, windows and balconies on the waterway sides, and create activity through outdoor seating.
-The height, scale and mass of structures along the River are intended to be lower and less than in the center of the plan area and maintain a pedestrian - friendly scale.
-Buildings along the River edge should be designed to be attractive and comfortable from the sidewalk along Mile Hi Stadium Circle, and have a design appeal from both sides of the River corridor.
+Land Use & Built Form recommendations encourage appropriate land uses and building orientation, height, and scale along waterways.
+Buildings should be activated and oriented toward waterways by locating front doors, windows, balconies, and outdoor seating facing waterways.
+The height, scale, and mass of structures along the river should be lower and less than in the center of the plan area.
+Buildings along the river's edge should be designed to be attractive, human-scaled, comfortable (especially from the sidewalk along Mile High Stadium Circle), and have an attractive design appeal from both sides of the river corridor.

-Mobility recommendations to connect the neighborhood to the river and prioritize pedestrians and bicyclists enjoying the river edge, particularly during the vast majority of the year on non-game days.
-One example is facilitating safe and easy crossing of Mile High Stadium Circle to reach the river.
+Mobility recommendations promote multimodal connections across the plan area and to the river.
+Movement of pedestrians and bicyclists to and through the river corridor is prioritized, particularly for every day use.
+One example is creating a safe and easy crossing over Mile High Stadium Circle to reach the river.
 Mile High Stadium Circle, which is adjacent to the South Platte River, should not prioritize vehicular traffic.
 Any vehicular access along this street should be limited to lower-speed access with a clear priority for pedestrians and bicyclists.

-Quality-of-Life Infrastructure recommendations to consider impacts to South Platte River watershed during all stages of decision-making (design, construction, operation).
+Quality-of-Life Infrastructure recommendations consider impacts to the South Platte River watershed during all stages of decision-making (design, construction, or operation).
 Green infrastructure should be incorporated throughout the entire plan area, not just at the river's edge.
 By incorporating a network of green infrastructure to filter stormwater, slow stormwater flows, and alleviate the heat island effect throughout the site, the river edge benefits by having cleaner water returned to the river.